 Where can I get it?
 The website of its publishers, Magic Tool Box.

-Delightful though Magic Zoom Plus is in Drupal 7, a version that works in either Drupal 8 or in Backdrop CMS is not available at the time of writing.
+Delightful though Magic Zoom Plus is in Drupal 7, a version that works in either Drupal 8 or in Backdrop CMS is not available.
+However, once the site moved from Drupal 7 to Backdrop CMS, I was keen to integrate Magic Zoom Plus into it, module or no module.
+Here's how.